Titanium Color "Printing" Using Electrochemical Anodization

 Computational

-• Color Mapping using Hue: It’s particularly challenging for white, grey, and black colors, because the hue value for these color are quite unstable, they can be any color with low saturation.
-To solve this, I also added the RGB value to calculate the distance.
+• Color Mapping Accuracy: It’s particularly challenging for white, grey, and black colors, because the hue value for these color are quite unstable, they can be any color with low saturation.
+To solve this, I used CIELAB color space to achieve a more stable color mapping, and making sure the mapped color is as close as the original color to the human eye as possible.

-• Color Mapping: Only using the color mapping algorithm might not produce the best results, even though the algorithm is designed to find the closest color in the titanium palette, it might not always produce the most visually appealing result.
-To solve this, I designed a manual color correction step, where I can adjust the color mapping to produce a more visually appealing result.
+• Color Mapping Perception: Only using the color mapping algorithm might not produce the best results, even though the algorithm is designed to find the closest color in the titanium palette, one algorithm/color space might not always produce the most visually appealing result.
+To provide more control, the WebUI enables the user to choose which color space and algorithm to use, options including RGB, Hue + RGB, and CIEDE2000.

 Fabrication